devshum/devshum.github.io/README.md

-*The design was created just in browser without a template, this is a mix of my idea and a real miramax web-site page, in this case ionicons(https://ionicons.com/) helped me https://www.miramax.com/movie/pulp-fiction/
+*The design was created just in browser without a template, this is a mix of my idea and a real miramax web-site page, in this case ionicons(https://ionicons.com/) really helped me a lot https://www.miramax.com/movie/pulp-fiction/

 ![Screenshot](pulp-fiction.jpg)